vbopardi/pagila-hw/README.md

    $ git submodule update
    ```

 1. Modify the `README.md` file so that the test case image points to your forked repo.
+Make sure to enable github actions!
 1. Solve the each of the problems in the `sql` folder.
     1. The folder contains one file for each problem.
        At the top of each file is a description of what the file is supposed to compute.